-Testive offers a unique SAT prep experience that may not work for all students, but should be highly effective for most.
+Testive offers a unique SAT prep experience that may not work for all students, but should be effective for those that need a guiding hand.
 Rather than using a traditional method of instruction, such as in-person classes or assigned reading from a textbook, Testive’s course revolves around weekly coaching with a dedicated SAT tutor.
 Your SAT coach guides you through content review, improves on your weak spots, and assigns homework tailored to your individual needs.
-These weekly meetings are interspersed with high-quality practice assignments which are given based on the analysis of Testive’s adaptive software.
+These weekly meetings are interspersed with practice assignments which are given based on the analysis of Testive’s adaptive software.

-This practice material is also backstopped by some even better text and video solutions to help bring the review process full circle.
-Together, this combination of interpersonal guidance, solid practice work and smart, objective technology offers a very personalized and powerful prep package, which lands Testive on our list of best SAT prep courses.
-I was a huge fan of Testive’s unique and personalized approach to SAT prep, and have no issue giving this course a 5-star rating.
+That said, this course lacks a true core curriculum and feels less developed than other SAT prep courses.
+But at the end of the day, their combination of interpersonal guidance and smart, objective technology offers a personalized and powerful prep package, which lands Testive on our list of best SAT prep courses.
+I was a fan of Testive’s unique and personalized approach to SAT prep, and have no issue giving this course a 4-star rating.

 How much does Testive SAT prep cost?